Please read this entire document to avoid having your posts rejected!

 Any description or identifying detail of a client or their relatives.

-Messages written for a client or other third party.
+Messages written for a client or other third party, including your associates, supervisors, or other colleagues.

 Direct quotes from potential clients.